AaronStra/GroVID19/README.md

  ### Accuracy of Google Maps activity data
  The reliability of googles popular times data can be questioned as it is done here https://www.linkedin.com/pulse/how-accurate-googles-popular-time-function-m%C3%A9lissa-sanchot.
 Compared with evaluations based on camera footage the Google results seem to lack major features of the actual activity.

+ ### Availability of Popular Times Data
+ Depending on the region popular times data could be scarce.
+We already added the average activity to our evaluation as current popularity data is even more rarely to get from nearby places.

  ### Relevance of Search Results
  To identify supermarkets and grocery stores we use the predefined location types (https://developers.google.com/places/supported_types).
-However, as some companies define themselfes as grocery stores while they're actually predomantly selling hygiene products  and are closer to being pharmacies
+However, as some companies define themselfes as grocery stores while they're actually selling health and beauty products the top result could be useless for the user.